jburger/jburger.github.io/about.md

 permalink: /about/
 ---

 Welcome to my blog.
 Hopefully you gain something, however small, from reading this and other posts here.
-If you find something that you f
+If you find something that you enjoy, disagree or downright dislike, then I'd encourage you to start a discussion either via comments or directly at [disqus](https://theburge.disqus.com).

 I've been learning about computing since I was a kid, and the one thing I keep coming back to is that programming can be both simple and complex.